Caascad/toolbox/README.md

 After some time you decide to use a newer version of `terraform` or `ansible` which are available in the toolbox.

-To update the shell to the latest toolbox version, run:
+To update the shell to the latest toolbox release, run:

 ```sh
 toolbox update-shell
 ```

-This will update `toolbox.json` with the last commit of the master branch.
+This will update `toolbox.json` with the commit of last release.

 You can also update the shell using a specific commit: